stefanoborini/book-modelviewcontroller/source/02_mvc_variations/07_passive_model.rst

 and the need to notify about Model changes coming from external sources.

 The Active Model strategy has a counterpart in the **Passive Model**.
-A Passive Model does not perform notification.
-Instead, this task is orchestrated by the
+A Passive Model does not perform notification services.
+Instead, this task is performed by the Controller:
-Controller:

    #.
 The Controller modifies the Model.
    #.
 The Controller informs the View to update itself.